Anne Boleyn: At the court of Henry VIII: 1522–1533

 Mary Boleyn, Anne Boleyn's older sister, had been recalled from France in late 1519, ostensibly to end her affairs with the French king and his courtiers.
 She married William Carey, a minor noble, in February 1520, at Greenwich, with Henry VIII in attendance.
 Soon after, Mary became the English king's mistress.
 Historians dispute Henry VIII's paternity of one or both of Mary Boleyn's children born during this marriage.
-Henry VIII: The King and His Court, by Alison Weir, questions the paternity of Henry Carey; Dr G. W. Bernard (The King's Reformation) and Joanna Denny (Anne Boleyn: A New Life of England's Tragic Queen) argue that Henry VIII was their father.
+Henry VIII: The King and His Court, by Alison Weir, questions the paternity of Henry Carey; G. W. Bernard (The King's Reformation) and Joanna Denny (Anne Boleyn: A New Life of England's Tragic Queen) argue that Henry VIII was their father.
 Henry did not acknowledge either child, but he did recognise his illegitimate son Henry Fitzroy, by Elizabeth Blount, Lady Talboys.

 As the daughter of courtier Thomas Boleyn, by New Year 1522 Anne had gained a position at the royal court, as lady-in-waiting to Queen Catherine.
 Her public début at a court event was at the Château Vert (Green Castle) pageant in honour of the Imperial ambassadors on 4 March 1522, playing "Perseverance" (one of the dancers in the spectacle, third in precedence behind Henry's sister Mary, and Gertrude Courtenay, Marchioness of Exeter).
 All wore gowns of white satin embroidered with gold thread.
 She quickly established herself as one of the most stylish and accomplished women at the court, and soon a number of young men were competing for her.